afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 These are not abstract ideals.
 They are everyday decisions.
 And importantly — this judgement is not someone else’s job.
 It’s not “architecture”, not “tech leads”, not “senior engineers”.
 It’s everyone’s responsibility.

 Yes, these sound really very obvious.
 But they are not.
 They are often ignored in the rush to ship, and that’s where the divide is.
 We live in a world that celebrates what gets built and shipped — because those are easy to measure.
-But sooner, the world stops celebrating your speed.
-If you managed to raise 5 PRs in a day, the world knows its possible because of AI and isn't a big deal.
-So how can you make others feel what you are doing is a big deal end of the day?
+But speed alone stops impressing anyone: five PRs in a day only shows the tool is fast — **not** that the work was the right work.
+What still stands out is judgement others can see: what you refused to build, what you simplified, and what you made safe to change tomorrow.

 Let me repeat this: In an era where assistants and tools can help anyone produce code faster, your value is no longer just in building — it’s in judgement.